Johnmojo/docker-wordpress/README.md

-**_ docker-wordpress _**
+* docker-wordpress *

-This is a template that can be used to quickly spin up a WordPress site using Docker.
+This is a simple template that can be used to quickly spin up a WordPress site using Docker.

 1. Clone the repo.